Posts contain affiliate links, see disclosure for more details.

 It also gives you peace of mind, and since being in debt has its own stresses, it’s helpful to have one less thing to worry about.

 If you’re thinking how on earth am I gonna find money to save an emergency fund when I’m already broke, I get it!
 But it’s not impossible.
-It just takes small steps and some discipline.
+It just takes small steps and plenty of patience.

 5. Be more frugal